Herceg Novi: The Ultimate 2026 Summer Guide

 A city of flowers, mimosas, and sun-drenched staircases, guarding the entrance to Boka Kotorska.

 Why visit Herceg Novi?
-2026 Summer Travel Guide
+2026 Travel Guide

 Herceg Novi, proudly known as the "city of a thousand steps" and the "botanical garden of Montenegro," gracefully unfurls at the very entrance to the magnificent Bay of Kotor, nestled beneath the impressive slopes of Mount Orjen.
 Its position, as a guardian of the Adriatic, has not only afforded it strategic significance throughout centuries but also provides breathtaking panoramic vistas, blending the mountain massif with the azure expanse of the sea.
 This is a place where history whispers from every stone, and the Mediterranean splendor of nature is celebrated with lush greenery and intoxicating fragrances.
 Herceg Novi is not just a destination; it's an experience that awakens all senses – from ancient walls narrating tales to fragrant gardens and healing springs.